 - Policy a.
 Create mixed-use Centers which enhance the sense of community and reduce the need to travel long distances for employment and/or services. - Policy b.
-Encourage, within the Tysons Urban Center, cores of Suburban Centers, cores of Community Business Centers, and Transit Station Areas, and other areas within these Centers that would benefit from revitalization and redevelopment, the development of mixed-use projects. - Policy c.
-Maintain the integrity of mixed-use Centers and neighboring residential communities.

-Objective 3: Fairfax County should maintain a supply of land sufficient to meet the need for housing, commercial, industrial, institutional/public services, and recreational and leisure activities to support the Comprehensive Plan.

-- Policy a.
-Conduct a comprehensive community needs assessment, at least once every five years, to determine future land requirements to meet adopted county goals. - Policy b.
-Review comprehensively, at least every five years, the county's Comprehensive Plan and revise as appropriate. - Policy c.
-Ensure through periodic review and amendment that the county's Zoning Ordinance is supportive of the recommendations contained in the county's Comprehensive Plan.

-Objective 4: The county should encourage a diverse housing stock with a mixture of types to enhance opportunities for county residents to live in proximity to their workplace and/or in proximity to mass transit.

-- Policy a.
-Increase the availability of housing to provide a diversity of housing opportunities in proximity to concentrations of employment. - Policy b.
-Encourage universal design in the development of housing and communities to expand opportunities for residents of all ages and abilities to live in areas near their employment, mass transit and/or desired services.

-Objective 5: Fairfax County's planning efforts should be cognizant of the role that the county plays in regional growth and development.

-- Policy a.
-Reevaluate the county's Comprehensive Plan at least once every five year period with cognizance of regional growth and development trends and implications. - Policy b.
+Encourage, within the Tysons Corner Urban Center, cores of Suburban Centers, cores of Community Business Centers, and Transit Station Areas, and other areas within these Centers that would benefit from revitalization and redevelopment, the development of mixed-use projects. - Policy c.
+Maintain the integrity of mixed-use Centers and neighboring residential communities. - Objective 3: Fairfax County should maintain a supply of land sufficient to meet the need for housing, commercial, industrial, institutional/public services, and recreational and leisure activities to support the Comprehensive Plan. - Policy a.
+Conduct a comprehensive community needs assessment, at least once every five years, to determine future land requirements to meet adopted County goals. - Policy b.
+Review comprehensively, at least every five years, the County's Comprehensive Plan and revise as appropriate. - Policy c.
+Ensure through periodic review and amendment that the County's Zoning Ordinance is supportive of the recommendations contained in the County's Comprehensive Plan. - Objective 4: The County should encourage a diverse housing stock with a mixture of types to enhance opportunities for County residents to live in proximity to their workplace and/or in proximity to mass transit. - Policy a.
+Increase the availability of housing to provide a diversity of housing opportunities in proximity to concentrations of employment. - Objective 5: Fairfax County's planning efforts should be cognizant of the role that the County plays in regional growth and development. - Policy a.
+Reevaluate the County's Comprehensive Plan at least once every five year period with cognizance of regional growth and development trends and implications.

+Policy b.
 Support regional and local government efforts to enhance opportunities for residents to live in proximity to their workplace.